ijcBIT/IJC-BIT_web/content/services/data_analysis/index.md

     #     vendor: bootstrap
     #     name: boxes
 Summary:
   We process and analyze data from various Omics domains and technologies for human and mouse.
-All of our analyses include quality control steps and preprocessing.
-For sequencing data, reads are trimmed, filtered, and aligned against a reference sequence, while microarray signals undergo signal transformation and normalization.
+All of our analyses include quality control steps and preprocessing and we use standardised and highly reproducible analysis pipelines.
 ---

-We process and analyze data from various Omics domains and technologies (sequencing,microarrays) for human and mouse.
-All of our analyses include multiple quality control steps and preprocessing.
-For sequencing data, reads are trimmed, filtered, and aligned against a reference sequence, while microarray signals undergo signal transformation and normalization.
+ We process and analyze data from various Omics domains and technologies for human and mouse.
+All of our analyses include quality control steps and preprocessing and we use standardised and highly reproducible analysis pipelines.

 <div class="ijc_bit_card">

 ## Genomics

-The analysis of the genome (DNA) enables the identification of mutations and genetic variations associated to disease and is important, for example, for personalized treatments.
-For cancer research this is crucial to identify driver mutations (mutated genes that accelerate tumor genesis) and understand tumor evolution (clonality analysis).
+The analysis of the genome (DNA) enables the identification of mutations and genetic variations associated to disease and is important for personalized treatments.
+In cancer research, this is crucial for identifying driver mutations - genetic alterations that promote tumor development - and for understanding tumor evolution through clonality analysis.

 We analyze data from Whole Genome and Exome sequencing (WGS/WES), targeted sequencing, SNP panels and genotyping microarrays.